moazzamalirind/GCD_BugFlowExperiment/README.md

 **Figure S5**
 We created the model structure flow diagram in Microsoft PowerPoint.

+**Figure S6**
+These are observed releases from August 2018 at USGS 09380000 Colorado River at Lees Ferry, AZ.
+Refer to= Hydrographs_Observed_Used (location: GCD_BugFlowExperiment/Supporting Data/Hydrographs_Observed_Used.xlsx) and then move to August_2018(Hydrograph).
+The release data acquired was 15min time step (observed), then we averaged that to hourly time step (Hourly) and again averaged over the on and off-peak periods during different daytypes over the month.
+We only expect the user to acquire the 15 mins time step release data and paste those releases in August_2018 worksheet (GCD_BugFlowExperiment/Supporting Data/Hydrographs_Observed_Used.xlsx).
+The updated hydrograph can be seen in the "August_2018 (Hydrograph)" worksheet.

+**Figure S7**

 **Figure XXX**
 1. We need results from both Contract Price and Market-Contract Price models.
 You have already acquired Contract Price (Saturday-Sunday-Weekday) Model results in Figure 4 above.
 You are required to run Market-Contract Price model whose code is available within folder: GCD_BugFlowExperiment/Models/August 2018/Market-Contract Price Model/August18_Market pricing.gms.